 What is a Commercial Electrician?

 Just like industrial electricians, commercial electricians are required to have either an associate degree, apprenticeship, or a combination of the two.
 You will need to be licensed as well.
-You may work in environments such as offices, restaurants, and retail stores—basically, anything the public can readily access.
+You may work in environments such as offices, restaurants, and retail stores — basically, any buildings the public can readily access.
 Neither you nor an industrial electrician do residential work in people’s homes.

 On the job, you will either work from or create a blueprint of the building’s electrical system.
 You will install the conduit or run the electrical wiring according to the plan and make sure it’s up to code.
 The commercial electrician is the one who makes the power, heating, and lighting work within a building.

 Typically, you use standard tools such as screwdrivers, drills, and pliers to complete your tasks.
 However, you may use varied power tools, as well.
-So be familiar with all the tools of the trade and know the proper usage of them.
+You should be familiar with all the tools of the trade and know the proper usage of them.

 Which is Best for Me?